DataDog/hiring-engineers/answers.md

 class RandomCheck(AgentCheck):
 	def check(self, instance):
-		# get a random number and send it as a guaged metric to datadog
+		# get a random number and send it as a guaged metric to Datadog
 		randnum=randint(0, 1000)
 		self.gauge('agent.random.num', randnum)
 ```
-It is also important to create a simple config file so the datadog agent knows to run this check.
+It is also important to create a simple config file so the Datadog agent knows to run this check.

 ```
 init_config: